 A long time ago, Florida had a problem where the breadwinner would freeze the needy spouse’s access to cash, hire the best attorney, and beat the needy spouse into submission.

 This comes down to a matter of scale.
-If you were the breadwinner, but your yearly income is barely enough to pay the bills, it would not make sense for the court to order you pay fees.
+If you were the breadwinner, but your yearly income hinders your ability to pay the bills and provide child support, it would not make sense for the court to order you pay fees.

 At the end of the day, divorce is about finances.
 And the settlement value of what is a “good deal” slides with exposure to fees.